usgs-coupled/phreeqc3/README.Win.txt

 type the command clean.bat from a command prompt.

 The tests are described in the table below, where 'test' corresponds to the example number in the PHREEQC manual.
+Charts can be compared to charts in the manual (Techniques and Methods 6-A43).

 test  description of test and files
 ----  --------------------------------------------